 Whether you’re looking to hire someone new or promote an employee from within, you need to know what a PR manager does on a daily basis.

 For starters, a good public relations manager needs to have outstanding communication skills.
 That’s because they will be the voice and face of your company at times.

 It’s common for the PR manager to be the one who speaks at events.

 You should also find someone who has great writing skills.
-This person will write content, e.g., press releases of news related to your company.
+This person will write content.
+For example, press releases of news related to your company.

 It’s possible for you to use this person to write blog posts and other website content as well.

 Find someone creative.
 And PR managers need to have strong research skills.